Takahiro855/Hardware-Lifecycle-Extension-Project/README.md

 ![Summary Page](Hardware/04%20Ram%20with%204GB.jpg)

 # Step: 4 Placing both 4gb ram and 8gb ram.
+Checked the compatibility of rams and confirmed it is both DDR4

 ![Summary Page](Hardware/05%20Placing%20the%208GB%20Ram.jpg)